Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Scalar fields in the Einstein frame

 This action describes the interaction between the background fields $\phi$ and $h$ with the massive spectator field $\tilde{\chi}$.
-We can see that even with $\xi_\chi =0$ this interaction does not disappear, unless the field $\tilde{\chi}$ is conformal invariant ($m_\chi = 0\,,\xi_\chi = 1/6$).
-One can see this fact from the decay ratio of the scalaron into a pair of light scalar particles during reheating epoch \cite{Gorbunov2012}, \cite{vilenkin1985}
+We can see that even with $\xi_\chi = 0$, this interaction does not disappear unless the field $\tilde{\chi}$ is conformally invariant ($m_\chi = 0\quad \xi_\chi = 1/6$).
+Since we are considering $\chi$ as a spectator dark matter field that interacts only gravitationally, it is natural to explore its production mechanisms within inflationary models.
+In the literature, there are studies on the production of dark matter in the $R^2$ model \cite{Gorbunov2012, Bernal2020, Li2021, racco2024}, where a scalar field $\chi$ with action \eqref{boson action} is considered.
+In \cite{Gorbunov2012, Bernal2020, Li2021}, the authors study the gravitational production of dark matter in the $R^2$ inflation model and show that the scalaron $\phi$ can decay perturbatively into dark matter particles $\chi$ with masses $m_\chi \ll M$, where $M \simeq 1.3\times 10^{-5}M_p$ is the mass term of the scalaron.
+The corresponding two-body decay width is given by \cite{vilenkin1985, Gorbunov2012, Bernal2020}.